 - RECYCLABLE MATERIALS – such as aluminum and steel (tin), newsprint (not slick magazine type) and Cardboard.

 9. What items are not accepted at the collection sites?

-Materials not accepted are: Hazardous waste, old computers, used motor oil, burn barrels, roofing materials, treated lumbers, concrete, automobile gas tanks, gas cylinders with the top still on, 55 gallon drums or other containers larger than 5 gallons.
+Materials not accepted are: Large furniture (Couches and mattresses longer than twin), Hazardous waste, old computers, used motor oil, burn barrels, concrete, asphalt shingles, automobile gas tanks, gas cylinders with the top still on, 55 gallon drums or other containers larger than 5 gallons.

 10. Where can these materials be taken